cascada.algebraic.opmodel module

 Return the validity constraint for a given output

-depending on whether the corresponding propagation has non-zero probability.
-Otherwise, this method returns a bit-vectorTerm
+Constant0b1or0b0depending on whether the corresponding propagation has non-zero probability.
+Otherwise, this method returns a bit-vectorTermcontaining the input and output properties asVariableobjects.

 - class cascada.algebraic.opmodel.WordModelId(input_prop)[source]